Hydeon-git/PlatformerGame/README.md

 - DEBUG Keys.
 - Walking Enemy that can pathfind player and can fall down to other platforms.
 - Fly enemy that can pathfind player and avoids non-walkeable areas.
-- Load/Save cosiders each enemy state.
+- Load/Save considers each enemy state.

 - Enemies have a range to detect player.
 - Game capped to 60 fps, it can be capped to 30 fps or just be uncapped.
 - Window title shows: FPS | Avg.FPS | LastFrameMS | Vsync.
 - All movement normalized using DeltaTime.

-- Destroy enemies: shooting, jumping onto them.
+- Destroy enemies: shooting.
-- Game items to recover health.
+- Game items to recover health(potion).
 - Game score items (diamond).
 - All collectible items have animations and audio feedback when collected.

 - Checkpoints have autosave and feedback when are reached by the player.
-- Checkpoints teleportation using 1 Key.
+- Checkpoints teleportation using Key "1".
 - Player have a pistol that can shoot enemies and kill them.
 - Audio Feedback for the game mechanics implemented.